Learning Care Group

-Learning Care Group is honored to be named the 2017 PHA Partner of the Year in recognition of its healthy practices.
-At every Learning Care Group school, the company continues to deliver on its commitment to prioritize nutrition and fitness through Grow Fit, its comprehensive healthy lifestyle initiative.
-Created by a registered dietician nutritionist, the Grow Fit menu now offers over 50 fruits and vegetables, lean proteins, more than 30 multi-cultural offerings, and more than 30 whole grain options.
-Having already eliminated all fried foods and juice from the Grow Fit menu, LCG is now in the process of converting the remaining non-whole grain offerings to whole grain.
-The company has now eliminated all grain-based desserts from the menu, further reducing consumption of sugar and saturated fats.
+At every Learning Care Group (LCG) school, the company continues to deliver on its commitment to prioritize nutrition and fitness through Grow Fit, its comprehensive healthy lifestyle initiative.
+Created by a registered dietician nutritionist, the Grow Fit menu now offers over 50 fruits and vegetables, lean proteins, more than 30 multi-cultural offerings, and nearly 40 whole grain options.
+Having already eliminated all fried foods and juice from the Grow Fit menu, LCG is now in the final stages of converting the remaining non-whole grain offerings to whole grain.
+The company has now eliminated all grain-based desserts from the menu, further reducing consumption of sugar, sodium and saturated fats.
 As LCG continues to implement new best practices for fitness and nutrition, its advancements also are driving positive changes among other early education providers.
 The company has worked closely with its vendors to introduce healthier versions of child favorites such as chicken nuggets, cheese ravioli and granola – new product offerings now also served by other childcare providers.
-The latest nutritious new menu item to emerge from LCG’s innovative thinking is a whole grain, high-protein cracker, featured on the Grow Fit menu as the Jumping Bean cracker.
-Physical activity is an essential part of every school day throughout Learning Care Group.
-The company is now further augmenting its physical fitness curriculum with new guided activities for indoor and outdoor play.
-In 2017, LCG introduced its Grow Fit Yoga program for Preschool and Pre-K students.
-Working with the Rudd Center for Food Policy & Obesity, LCG completed its rigorous 36-month study of the facilitators and challenges involved with implementing a wellness initiative across a large number of childcare centers.
-The results will be published in the coming months.
+The latest nutritious new menu items to emerge from LCG’s innovative thinking are berry whole-grain animal crackers, a seasoned roasted potato, and a whole grain stuffing mix.
+We have also introduced Overnight Oats recipes for our schools as well as the families we serve.
+Physical activity is an essential part of every school day throughout LCG.
+The company is further augmenting its physical fitness curriculum with new guided activities for indoor and outdoor play.
+This year, the company’s Grow Fit Yoga program, which was initially available for Preschool and Pre-K students, has now been expanded to younger age groups.
+Nearly 200 schools now include garden programs, part of the company’s current PHA commitment.
+In addition, across our whole portfolio of schools, we have implemented a seed program that aligns with our Grow Fit recipe book.
+This enables schools to utilize what they grow in the meals we serve.
+The company continues to work with the Rudd Center for Food Policy & Obesity.